tarof429/stuckathome/terraform/part2_creating_ec2.md

 Also I found that creating an outputs.tf file is useful so that I don't have to go into the AWS console to find the public IP.

+I did not have success using Terraform Cloud.
+It may have something to do with a typo in main.tf, but as a result I could no longer run `terraform apply` any more.
+Just to get my code working agaion, I had to delete my EC2 instance manually, delte .terraform and .terraform.lock.hcl, and I also deleted my Terraform Cloud workspace.
+There doesn't seem to be a way to delete my Terraform Cloud account.

 ## References

 https://learn.hashicorp.com/tutorials/terraform/aws-build?in=terraform/aws-get-started